-STUDENT MEDICATION - Prescribed medication for your student will need to be brought into the school nurse in the original container or packaging, along with a signed physician’s order in order for the nurse to dispense medication to your child while in school.
+STUDENT MEDICATION - Prescribed medication for your student needs to be brought to the school nurse in the original container or packaging, along with a signed physician’s order in order for the nurse to dispense medication to your child while in school.
 Please contact your school nurse with any questions.

 REMINDER - PHYSICAL EXAMINATIONS

 Student physical examinations, when submitted for registration, compliance with MA guidelines, (M.G.L.c.71.s.57) or athletics, must have been performed within the last thirteen months and be legible and signed by the physician.
 Hard copies may be dropped off by your student to the Health Office or it can be faxed to our office @ 781-582-3590.